GeorgeSchiro/GoPcBackup/README.md

     loops.
 The default of 100 ms should be a happy medium between a responsive overall UI and a responsive process timer UI.
 You can increase this value if you are concerned that the timer UI is using too much CPU while waiting.

+-NoPrompts=False

+    Set this switch True and all pop-up prompts will be suppressed.
+Messages are written to the log instead (see -LogPathFile above).
+You must use this switch whenever the software is run via a server computer batch job or job scheduler (ie. where no user interaction is permitted).

 -PreviousBackupDevicesMissing=False